xiaoyao153379/BakTst_Org/readme.md

 * buy_last_price and sell_last_price: the last price of trading.

 #### Main function
 This module is used to convert the data of the txt document into the data of the dataframe format and send it to the whole system.
 Finally, the system will return a final number of the coin and the number of the principal.
-Then, it will compares the initial prices and final prices to calculate profit and loss.
+Then, it will compares the initial price and final price to calculate profit and loss.
 There are the meaning of some parameters:
 * earn: earn.
 * lose: loss.